XVI-Adam/XVI-Adam/README.md

 <h2>Thank's for visiting my GitHub portfolio!
 Hi, I'm Adam!
-I am a junior in Manhattan College studying Computer Information Systems with interests in Software Development.
+I am a rising senior in Manhattan College studying Computer Information Systems with interests in Software Development.
 This repository serves as a showcase of my work that demonstrates my commitment to these fields.
 I appreciate you for taking the time to explore my portfolio and I hope it inspires and informs you. </h2>

 <h2>👨‍💻 Software Development Projects:</h2>